-The 12-bit DAC63004 and 10-bit DAC53004 (DACx3004) are a pin-compatible family of ultra-low-power, quad-channel, buffered voltage-output and current-output, smart digital-to-analog converters (DACs).
-The DAC channels are independently configurable as voltage output or current output.
+The 12-bit DAC63204,10-bit DAC53204, and 8-bit DAC43204 (DACx3204) are a pin-compatible family of quad-channel buffered voltage-output and current-output, smart digital-to-analog converters (DACs).
+The DAC channels are independently configurable as voltage or current output.
 The DAC outputs change to Hi-Z when VDD is off; a feature useful in voltage-margining applications.
-These smart DACs contain nonvolatile memory (NVM), an internal reference, automatically detectable I2C and SPI interface, PMBus-compatibility in I2C mode, a force-sense output, and a general-purpose input/output.
-These devices support Hi-Z power-down modes by default, which can also be configured to 10 k Ω -GND or 100 k Ω -GND using the NVM.
-The DACx3004 have a power-on-reset (POR) circuit that makes sure all the registers start with default or user-programmed settings using NVM.
-The DACx3004 operate with either an internal reference, external reference, or with a power supply as the reference, and provide a full-scale output between 1.8 V and 5.5 V.
+These smart DACs contain nonvolatile memory (NVM), an internal reference, automatically detectable I2C and SPI interface, PMBus-compatibility in I2C mode, force-sense output, and a general-purpose input.
+These devices support Hi-Z power-down modes by default, which can be configured to 10 k Ω -GND or 100 k Ω -GND using the NVM.
+The DACx3204 have a power-on-reset (POR) circuit that makes sure all the registers start with default or user-programmed settings using NVM.
+The DACx3204 operate with either an internal reference, external reference, or with a power supply as the reference, and provide a full-scale output of 1.8 V to 5.5 V.

-The DACx3004 devices support I^2C standard mode (100 kbps), fast mode (400 kbps), and fast mode plus (1 Mbps).
-The I^2C interface can be configured with four target addresses using the A0 pin.
+The DACx3204 devices support I2C standard mode (100 kbps), fast mode (400 kbps), and fast mode plus (1 Mbps).
+The I2C interface can be configured with four target addresses using the A0 pin.
 These devices also support specific PMBus commands such as turn on/off, margin high or low, and more.
-SPI mode supports a three-wire interface by default, with up to a 50-MHz SCLK input.
+The SPI mode supports a 3-wire interface by default with up to 50-MHz SCLK input.
 The GPIO input can be configured as SDO in the NVM for SPI read capability.
-The GPIO input can also be configured as $\overline{FAULT-DUMP}$, \overline{LDAC} , \overline{PD} , $\overline{PROTECT}$, \overline{RESET} , and \overline{STATUS} functions.
-These devices support deep-sleep mode in addition to sleep (power-down) mode.
-Deep-sleep mode uses the GPIO pin for power-down and wake up, in which the device draws a very-low power-down current of 3 μ A. Together with ultra-low-power operation, the DACx3004 are designed for battery-operated applications, such as land mobile radios, medical pulse oximeters, and laptops.
+The GPIO input can alternatively be configurable as LDAC, PD, STATUS, FAULT-DUMP, RESET, and PROTECT functions.

-The DACx3004 also include digital slew rate control, and support standard waveform generation such as sine and cosine, triangular, and sawtooth.
+The DACx3204 also include digital slew rate control, and support standard waveform generation such as sine and cosine, triangular, and sawtooth waveforms.
 These devices can generate pulse-width modulation (PWM) output with the combination of the triangular or sawtooth waveform and the FB pin.
 The force-sense outputs of the DAC channels can be used as programmable comparators.
-Comparator mode allows programmable hysteresis, latching comparator, and window comparator.
-These features enable the DACx3004 to go beyond the limitations of a conventional DAC that depends on a processor to function.
-As a result of processor-less operation and the smart feature set, the DACx3004 are called smart DACs.
+The comparator mode allows programmable hysteresis, latching comparator, window comparator, and fault-dump to the NVM.
+These features enable the DACx3204 to go beyond the limitations of a conventional DAC that depends on a processor to function.
+As a result of processor-less operation and the smart feature set, the DACx3204 are called smart DACs.